Quick Facts: Earning an Ed.D. in Arizona

 The Bureau of Labor Statistics (BLS) tracks job & salary data for elementary & secondary school education administrators and postsecondary education administrators in every state.
 The employment maps will show you—at a glance—how Arizona educational leaders are faring.

-Overall, Arizona K-12 administrators aren’t doing too badly.
-They’re often in the second bracket for employment numbers, handily outdoing New Mexico.
-In fact, the Phoenix-Mesa-Scottsdale, AZ metropolitan area often has one of the highest employment levels of this category in the country.
+- Elementary & secondary school education administrators in Arizona are often in the second bracket for employment, handily outdoing New Mexico.
+The Phoenix-Mesa-Scottsdale, AZ metropolitan area has the highest employment of K-12 administrators in the state, closely followed by Tucson.

-Considering your options in this field?
-The Arizona Board of Regents posts data on ASU, NAU, and UA, including Quick Facts and Operational and Financial Reviews (OFRs) for each institution.
+- The Arizona Board of Regents posts data on ASU, NAU, and UA, including Quick Facts and Operational and Financial Reviews (OFRs) for each institution.
 The Reports section has even more detailed info, such as the Comprehensive Annual Financial Report.

 Educational Leadership Salaries

 The BLS’s section on State Occupational Employment and Wage Estimates for Arizona has firm numbers for all kinds of education administrators, including the preschool category.
-Arizona has a lower cost of living than, say, Massachusetts, so take these stats with a grain of salt.
+Arizona has a lower cost of living than, say, Massachusetts, so take these statistics with a grain of salt.

 Educational Leadership Job Boards